Announcing The Light in the Ruins by Chris Bohjalian as the Read Together Palm Beach County 2016 book.

 - In 2008, the finale featured an interpretation of The Memory Keeper's Daughter by Palm Beach Dramaworks and a talk by the novel's author, Kim Edwards.

 - In 2010, author Markus Zusak was interviewed via Skype from his home in Australia.
-Mr. Zusak charmed the 600 finale attendees with his self-deprecating humor and thoughtful answers to the questions posed by the audience.
+Mr. Zusak charmed the 600 finale attendees with his self-deprecating humor and thoughtful answers to the questions about The Book Thief posed by the audience.

 - In 2012, Les Standiford, author of Last Train to Paradise was interviewed by Flagler Museum Director John Blades at the Harriet Himmel Theater before a packed house.